juggernaut/juggernaut.github.io/_drafts/k8s_ci_cd.markdown

 After you apply the above resources, you'll see a k8s service running for the event listener.
 Let's get the name of the service:

 {% highlight bash %}
+{% raw %}
 $ kubectl get el pr-listener -o=jsonpath='{.status.configuration.generatedName}'
+{% endraw %}
 {% endhighlight %}

 The generated name of the service in this case is `el-pr-listener`.
 We need to expose this service externally for GitHub to be able to access it.
-I have an nginx ingress already set up [TODO: talk about other ways], so I created an ingress rule for it:
+I have an nginx ingress already set up, so I created an ingress rule for it:

 {% highlight yaml %}
+{% raw %}
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata: